hazelcast/hazelcast-reference-manual/src/ScheduledExecutorService.md

      * Returns the statistics and time measurement info of the execution of this scheduled future
      * in the {@link IScheduledExecutorService} it was scheduled.
      *
-     * @return An instance of {@link ScheduledTaskStatistics}, holding all stas and measurements */
+     * @return An instance of {@link ScheduledTaskStatistics}, holding all stats and measurements */
     ScheduledTaskStatistics getStats();